5 Tips for Buying a Kids Ski Helmet

 - Buy New.
 Hey, we are all for recycling, but we advise buying a new helmet instead of one on Craigslist or from someone you don’t know.
 You never know when it was made, if it meets today’s standards, and most importantly if it might have wear or a hairline crack that would affect its performance in a collision.

-When it comes to ski helmet, we recommend buying new — unless you are using a hand-me-down helmet that has been in your household since it was new.
+When it comes to ski helmet, we strongly recommend buying new — unless you are using a hand-me-down helmet that has been in your household since it was new and is very lightly used.
 Used helmets could have hairline damage from falls, packing, or moves that you can’t see.
 When your child falls, you want the helmet to be fully-functioning and uncompromised.
 Additionally, it is hard to ever get the inside of a helmet that has been used extensively by another person to be completely clean.
+That brings us to….